 10 h 52 m

 Buses per day

-It's difficult to get from Frankfurt am Main to Paris without changing at least 1 times.
+It's difficult to get from Frankfurt am Main to Paris without changing at least once.

 There are several buses from Frankfurt Am Main to Paris each day.
 Those providing a direct service include Flixbus, Infobus, and Eurolines, while the overnight service run by Megabus.com has one change en route at Cologne.
 Direct buses take between 7 and 9 hours to reach Paris while Megabus takes just over 10 hours to complete the trip.
 Flixbus runs three buses each day; one early morning, one late morning and one late evening.
 The early service is fastest and the daytime service is slowest.
 Infobus has two buses per day while other companies have one daily service.